Rayrsn/Discord-Custom-RPC/README.md

 All of the mentioned bugs are fixed.

-## Acknowledgments
+## Acknowledgments and FAQ
-* The reason I haven't uploaded a Linux executable is because there are too many Linux distros and each one of them have a specific requirement.
-* And the file size for each Linux executable is much larger than the Windows version.
+* The reason I haven't uploaded a Linux executable is that there are too many Linux distros and each one of them has a specific requirement.
+And the file size for each Linux executable is much larger than the Windows version.

+* Why doesn't it work with wine on Linux?
+Because wine runs the executable from a different path rather than the path wine was launched from and the executable can't launch if the image and config files aren't there.

 ## To-Do List
 - [x] Make a functioning enable time check box.